Underage Drinking Attorney in York, PA

 In Pennsylvania, an underage drinking charge carries an automatic driver’s license suspension.
 This is devastating to teenagers as well as to their parents.
 Our skilled attorneys will do our best to preserve your driving privileges and protect your record.

-You can be convicted even if you never consumed alcohol.
+You can be convicted of underage drinking even if you never consumed alcohol.

 Pennsylvania allows a minor to be prosecuted for underage drinking even if he or she never actually consumed alcohol.
 This can happen when police catch a minor buying alcohol or in possession of alcohol.
 If convicted, there is a mandatory 90-day driver’s license suspension for a first offense.
 Repeat offenders face more severe penalties, including longer license suspensions.